Dye-Sublimation Photo Printer Buyer's Guide

 DNP QW410 · BEST ENTRY POINT

 The QW410 is the most compact printer in the DNP range and the only one with a 4.5-inch print head.
 At 5.8kg you can carry it in a bag without it being the thing you dread lifting.
 The output quality is the same as every other DNP on this page.
-What it trades for that portability is print width: you are limited to 4.5-inch formats, which suits a good number of setups and rules this printer out for others.
+What it trades for that portability is print format up to 4.5x8".
 Think honestly about what your clients ask for before committing.

 vs Citizen CZ-01: The CZ-01 is the comparable compact printer in the Citizen range, also at 5.8kg and around 19 seconds per 4x6.
-The QW410 has the wider 4.5-inch head giving you a broader format range — that is the meaningful difference at this level.
+The CZ-01 also has 4.5 x 8" media – they are practically identical in features.

 Wireless: Wireless printing requires the DNP WCM Plus module, sold separately.